fabioscagliola/Unit-Testing/README.md

 ## Unit testing example 4

-All the previous files provides examples of *value-based testing* i.e. checking the value returned by a method; the "UnitTesting04.cs" file provides an example of *state-based testing* i.e. checking for noticeable behavior changes
+All the previous files provide examples of *value-based testing* i.e. checking the value returned by a method; the "UnitTesting04.cs" file provides an example of *state-based testing* i.e. checking for noticeable behavior changes